Tina Chavez, ProGram Manager

 ke’yonna hall, curriculum developement and training coordinator

-Dallas native, Ke'Yonna Hall is the Curriculum Development and Training Coordinator with Deeds Not Words.
-She started her journey as a Congressional Intern in the U.S. House of Representatives where she was quickly distinguished as a force for change, earning her a Congressional Recognition Award for Outstanding Constituent Service (2015).
-She has a knack for making complex issues plain for young people and motivating them to lead the charge on creating the communities they want to exist in.
-Hall’s commitment to service has earned her the University Student Speaker Award at UNT (2016), the privilege of delivering a TEDx Talk (2018), serving as a Peer Advisor for the Obama Foundation Community Leadership Training Day (2018), and being deemed a Community Server/Millennial to Watch Awards Honoree (2019).
-Hall is both a first generation high school and college graduate; She earned her dual bachelors in Sociology and in Criminal Justice from the University of North Texas and is currently a Master of Social Work candidate at the University of Texas at Arlington.
+Dallas native, Ke'Yonna Hall started her professional journey as a Congressional Intern in the U.S. House of Representatives where she earned a Congressional Recognition Award for Outstanding Constituent Service and was quickly distinguished as a force for change.
+Her years in organizing and advocacy taught her that regardless of the makeup of an audience, she should always use her voice to make plain the complex issues plaguing marginalized communities.
+To that end, she centers her work (as a speaker, curriculum developer, and facilitator) on people, their stories, and their power as a way to inspire others to take action and become the #changemakers their communities need.
+Amongst others distinctions, Hall’s commitment to service has earned her a seat on multiple panels statewide, the 2016 University Student Speaker Award at the University of North Texas (UNT), the privilege of delivering a TEDx Talk (2018), the role of a Peer Advisor for the Obama Foundation Community Leadership Training Day (2018), and most recently, being deemed a Community Server/Millennials to Watch Awards Honoree (2019).
+Hall is both a first generation high school and college graduate; She earned her dual bachelors in Sociology and Criminal Justice from UNT and is currently a graduate student at the University of Texas at Arlington.

 andrea reyes, policy and advocacy coordinator